 An important, and often misunderstood, part of health is related to healing the unique spirit within our patients and us as healthcare providers.
 Spirituality is the foundation on which we build an understanding of our patients.
 It's also the foundation on which you, as a patient and a person, build yourself.

 Stamford Health's Planetree approach to person-centered care is consistent in placing this importance front and center.
 “There is a very robust body of evidence that shows a link between overall health and a connection to a higher power—[ultimately] to something greater than yourself,” emphasized Dr. Joseph Feuerstein of Stamford Health’s Center for Integrative Medicine and Wellness.

 Here are some ways to reconnect with your spiritual side.

 It’s important to realize the word “healing” inspires many thoughts and means something different to everyone.
-As a healthcare institution, we feel, see and teach healing as a universal concept.
-I try to instill this belief in both my personal and professional life in the face of new opportunities, setbacks and challenges.
-Tell me what’s worked for you and help me to inspire the next #RealLifeRx blog post.
+Try to instill this belief in both your personal and professional life in the face of new opportunities, setbacks and challenges.